 Interested in COVID-19 Clinical Assistance?

 If your practice would like COVID-19 assistance from clinical leaders and public health experts on COVID-19 clinical guidelines and resources for your office and patients, set up an appointment by contacting us at MCSDCallCenter.HHSA@sdcounty.ca.gov.
-Please include your name, practice name, phone number, your availability, and the topic(s) you would like to discuss.
-Support is only for COVID-19 related clinical assistance.
 For more information, please click here.

 Table of Contents

 Healthcare professionals are trusted messengers of vaccination information.
 This COVID-19 Vaccine Community Conversations Toolbox is filled with resources to support health professionals in providing community presentations about the COVID-19 vaccines.
 Please note, information is subject to change and will be updated regularly.